 Part V — General controls

-56. Franchising agreements
+56. Franchising agreements, licensee not to carry on business under without Commissioner’s approval

 (1) A licensee shall not carry on business pursuant to a franchising agreement unless he has the approval of the Commissioner to do so, and where he does so without such approval each party to the agreement commits an offence.